NEXT AVAILABLE COURSE: February 3rd | PRICE: €1300 per candidate ( 5 days)/ €1,500 per candidate (6 days)

 No previous formal qualification is required but learners should have relevant work or life experience to have reached the standards of knowledge, skill and competence associated with Level 5 of the National Framework of Qualifications.

 Though no specific qualification is required entrants should have some prior technical or mechanical experience or knowledge.
 Ideally they would have had exposure to electrically controlled equipment and/or a manufacturing environment.
-We will speak to each applicant by phone to determine entry level and may recommend that a more basic course is completed first.
+We will speak to each applicant by phone to determine entry level and and we will recommend the 6 day version to those who we believe do not have sufficient experience in the area.

 Competence in written and spoken English is essential.
 International students whose first language is not English are required to have an appropriate score in an approved examination in English language.
 We accept an IELTS test score of 6.
 We also accept IELTS equivalents such as TOELF and Cambridge exams.
 If learners do not have a test result they can complete a Duolingo English Test before registering on the course.
 Applicants must share their Duolingo Online test score directly with us at firstname.lastname@example.org .
 The test can be taken online, costs US$49 and the result is available within 48 hours. englishtest.duolingo.com/applicants